wormhole-foundation/wormhole-docs/tutorials/messaging/index.md

     ---

-    This tutorial guides you through building a fully functioning cross-chain message sender and receiver using Solidity, understanding how to interact with the Wormhole relayer, managing cross-chain costs, configuring your smart contracts correctly on both source and target chains.
+    This tutorial guides you through building a fully functioning cross-chain message sender and receiver using Solidity, understanding how to interact with the Wormhole relayer, managing cross-chain costs, and configuring your smart contracts correctly on both source and target chains.

     [:octicons-arrow-right-24: Start building](/tutorials/messaging/cross-chain-contracts.md){target=\_blank}